 2. I need some new savory breakfast things that are fast for the morning

 I think my favorite part of this recipe is that it freezes really well making the perfect portable instant breakfast for mornings on the run.
-Just let it sit out for about 15 minutes for a cool breakfast or microwave to quick heat it for about 15 seconds.
+Just let your muffin sit out for about 15 minutes for a cool breakfast or microwave it for about 15 seconds.
 Voila, breakfast is served!

-- 2 cups almond flour, like Honeyville Blanched Almond Flour (NOT almond meal)
+- 2 cups finely ground almond flour, like Honeyville Blanched Almond Flour

 - 1 leek